 Small companies may not have the budget to retain a computer forensics professional full-time.
-They can hire consultants or freelancers for unusual data recover situations.
-These consultants are paid by the hour, and they provide the same services as an in-house computer forensics specialist does.
-Because the consultant works on a case-to-case basis, there is much variety in their work.
+However, they can still hire consultants or freelancers for unusual data recover situations.
+These consultants are usually paid by the hour, and they perform the same services as an in-house computer forensics specialist does.
+Because consultants work on a case-by-case basis, there is much variety in their work.

 Computer forensics investigators often begin their career in law enforcement or computer security.
 They learn computer forensics techniques either on-the-job or through training and certification programs.
 As computer forensics investigators become more sought after, educational requirements are expected to increase.
 An associate's degree or bachelor's degree in computer forensics is expected to become the more common minimum educational requirement.

-Computer forensics is a fast growing field, and ever changing.
-It is important that computer forensics keep their forensics skills sharp and current.
+It is important that computer forensics professionals keep working on their skills even after earning a position.
 There are many methods for doing so, including certification and continuing education programs.
 Many computer forensics professionals are part of forensic associations and organizations.
-Participation in these organizations can help in staying current on trends in the field.
+Participation in these organizations can help in staying aware of trends in the field.

 Certifications are available to computer forensics investigators through a variety of organizations.
 The two most common certifications are the Certified Information Systems Security Professional (CISSP) and the Certified Computer Examiner (CCE).
 These voluntary credentials may help in obtaining a career or advancement in computer forensics.

 Computer forensics investigators are inquisitive and meticulous.
 They know a variety of methods for retrieving information from digital media, and work tirelessly towards this end.
 Computer forensics professionals have a solid knowledge of legal issues and the handling of evidence.